 I’ve made many meaningful connections from the conferences I’ve attended.
 But in order to make those connections, I had to take the initiative to introduce myself, start a conversation at the table, and utilize the conference app or social media.
 If you’re an introvert, think of ways to get out of your comfort zone and reach out to people.

-Commit to meeting at least three new people to expand your tribe.
+Commit to meeting at least three new people to expand your network.

 The conference mobile app and social media can also be great ways to connect.
 You can use the app to identify anyone at the conference who lives in your area.
 Send them a quick note to say hello and ask to meet up at a break or lunch.
 You an also join in or initiate conversations on Twitter or Instagram using the hashtag for the conference.